I am a transgender woman from Norway, currently living in South Africa where I am working on my PhD in anthropology at the University of Cape Town.

 A final reason for my writing, and perhaps the most important one, is that genealogy is, in essence, a collection of stories of interconnected human lives, and I find the stories of my family to be exciting, entertaining, moving, and often inspirational.
 I hope you too will enjoy them.

-Additionally, I have written a couple of blog post about various ways of visualizing family tree data (here and here), as well as a couple of posts with political content, addressing racist attitudes and assumptions among genealogists (here and here).
+Additionally, I have written a couple of blog posts reflecting on the relationship between family history, DNA and personal identity (here and here), as well as a couple of posts with political content, addressing racist attitudes and assumptions among genealogists (here and here).

 My own family historyMost of my blog posts deal directly with my own family history.
 Below I have listed all my eight great-grandparents and categorized these blog posts (clickable links) according to which great-grandparent's side of the family they concern.